FuelLabs/sway/docs/src/sway-on-chain/libraries.md

 library my_library;
 ```

-A good example of how to get started writing libraries is the [Sway Core Library](https://github.com/FuelLabs/sway-lib-core).
-This snippet below defines a good example
+A good reference library to use when learning about designing your own is [Sway Core Library](https://github.com/FuelLabs/sway-lib-core).
+The Add function that is exported done by creating a trait and implemented for u64, attaching this library function to the type, so that when imported uint's can utilize the add function.

 ```sway
 pub trait Add {